vinfante1346/visualizations/README.md

 }
 ```
 ## [Cursor](https://www.cursor.com/)
-Register the MCP server in cursor by opening Cursor and navigating to Settings -> Cursor Settings ->  MCP:
+Register the MCP server in cursor by opening Cursor and navigating to Settings -> Cursor Settings ->  MCP.
+Add the below.
 ```
 {
   "mcpServers": {